How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Introducing the Ecosystem of Technologies Facilitating AIG-NCII

-\textbf{E. MONETIZATION} -- \textbf{\textit{11.
-Payment Processors}} (including credit cards and cryptocurrencies \cite{gibson_analyzing_2024}) enable the monetization of non-consensual creation and distribution of AI-generated intimate images.
-The Indicator estimates the current AI nudifier economy of undressing apps to be over \$36 million dollars \cite{alexios_mantzarlis_ai_2025}.
+\textbf{E. MONETIZATION} -- \PaymentProcessors (including credit cards and cryptocurrencies \cite{gibson_analyzing_2024a}) enable the monetization of non-consensual creation and distribution of AI-generated intimate images.
+The Indicator estimates the current AI nudifier economy of undressing apps to be over \$36 million dollars \cite{alexiosmantzarlis_ai_2025}.
 According to researchers, Mr.DeepFakes was used as an``actively growing deepfake market (primarily for people seeking to commission NSFW deepfake media)'' \cite{timmerman_studying_2023,han_characterizing_2024}.
-In 2025, 47 state attorneys general wrote a letter to Visa, Mastercard, American Express, PayPal, Google Pay, and Apple Pay stating ``sellers of deepfake NCII tools and content have made their services available in exchange for fees paid via payment platforms...even including the logos of those companies on their webpages'' and call for these companies to ``deny sellers the ability to use their services when they are on notice of these connections but should be actively working to identify and remove any such sellers from their network'' \cite{national_association_of_attorneys_general_legal_2025-1}.
-Section \ref{sec:grok} includes a case study of Grok and the payment processors involved in the monetization of AIG-NCII.
+In 2025, 47 state attorneys general wrote a letter to Visa, Mastercard, American Express, PayPal, Google Pay, and Apple Pay stating ``sellers of deepfake NCII tools and content have made their services available in exchange for fees paid via payment platforms...even including the logos of those companies on their webpages'' and call for these companies to ``deny sellers the ability to use their services when they are on notice of these connections but should be actively working to identify and remove any such sellers from their network'' \cite{nationalassociationofattorneysgeneral_legal_2025}.